Rekiahhinton/technical-writing-portfolio/docs/api_mastery/spotify_oauth.md

 1. Create a new request in Postman.
 2. Set the request to ``GET https://api.spotify.com/v1/me/player/recently-played``.
 3. Copy the ``access_token`` string from the previous step.
-4. Go to the **Authorization** tab and paste the code into the Bearer Token field from the **Auth Type** dropdown:
+4. Go to the **Authorization** tab and paste the token string into the Bearer Token field from the **Auth Type** dropdown:
    ``Authorization: Bearer YOUR_ACCESS_TOKEN``
 5. Click **Send**.

 #### curl Request

 ```
-curl --location "https://api.spotify.com/v1/me/player/recently-played?limit=1" -H "Authorization: Bearer YOUR_BEARER_TOKEN"
+curl --location "https://api.spotify.com/v1/me/player/recently-played?limit=1" -H "Authorization: Bearer YOUR_ACCESS_TOKEN"
 ```

 **Note:** This curl request limits the recently played track list to one with the parameter ``?limit=1`` for brevity.
 This parameter is **NOT** necessary to run the command.